RoshanVemula/Convnet_Project1/README.md

 * Before installing packages make sure to have latest version of pip installed in the system.
 To install pip, open command prompt > type command > "pip install pip"
 * To install a python package, open conda prompt > type the command > " pip install package_name "
 * The alternate method is, open command prompt> type the command> " pip install package_name "

+## Running the Web App

+* Open Conda prompt and type cd (path of the flask app.py file)
+* Now after changing the directory type python app.py
+* You will get a url at end copy and paste in the google to view the app